How to add completions?

 Programs may provide shell completions for them.
 If that it the case, they should be packaged so that the user of the package can enjoy automatic completions.

-provides a helper for that called vcompletion
+xbps-src provides a helper for that called vcompletion.
+It is usually called

-fish
+fish and zsh.

 The procedure of including completions differs depending on how the project provides completions: